-Meals, while attending conference or staff development trainings, will be covered at the current IRS standard meal allowance rate.
-The Library will not reimburse for the cost of alcohol consumed during travel meals and encourages the staffer to consume in a responsible fashion or not at all.
+Meals, while attending conferences or staff development training, will be covered at the current IRS standard meal allowance rate.
+The Library will not reimburse for the cost of alcohol consumed during travel.
+Meal receipts must be presented in order to be reimbursed.